- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 If you’re planning on eating at a restaurant, go to one that has a gluten-free menu or talk with the restaurant manager to find gluten-free menu items before ordering.
 Remember to tell the manager or chef that both the meal AND its preparation must be gluten-free.
 More and more restaurants are becoming gluten-free friendly and making it known on the menu.
 However, because “gluten-free” in some instances is seen as a trend rather than a medical necessity, it is important to tell the server or manager your level of sensitivity rather than just ordering something labeled gluten-free.

-Hidden sources of cross-contamination at restaurants include using the same pans and utensils to bake gluten-free bread, using the water from boiling pasta to steam vegetables, and adding bread or flour to thicken soups.
+Hidden sources of cross-contamination at restaurants include using the same pans and utensils to bake gluten-free bread, using the water from boiling wheat pasta to steam vegetables or to cook gluten-free pasta, using soy sauce as a flavoring agent, and adding bread or flour to thicken soups, sauces, or gravies.

 What does a typical day on the gluten–free diet look like?Gluten-Free Sample Menu

 The best resources for gluten-free recipes are the internet and gluten–free cookbooks.
-The GI department at Boston Children’s Hospital is a wonderful resource for families, and has great recipes as well as cookbook suggestions.
+The GI department at Boston Children’s Hospital is a wonderful resource for families, and has great recipes as well as cookbook suggestions and a patient newsletter and support group, Celiac Kids Connection.

 The following gluten–free recipes are from our “Quick and Easy Recipes for Teens” cookbook:Banana Nut Smoothie Eggplant Marinara Avocado Salad Frozen Fruit Squares